shikokuchuo/mirai/README.md

 \~\~

-{mirai} has a tiny code base and relies on a single package - {nanonext}, a lightweight wrapper for the NNG C library with zero package dependencies.
+{mirai} has a tiny code base, relying solely on {nanonext}, a lightweight wrapper for the NNG C library with no package dependencies.

 ### Installation